boxyhq/website/docs/jackson/sso-providers/onelogin.md

 # OneLogin SAML SSO

-In this section, we will show you how to setup your own custom SAML application for OneLogin SAML.
+In this section, we will show you how to set up your own custom SAML application for OneLogin SAML.

 ## Create Application

-From your OneLogin account, click **Applications** from top navigation menu.
+From your OneLogin account, click **Applications** from the top navigation menu.

-If your application is alread created, choose it from the list and move to the section [Configure Application](#configure-application)
+If your application is already created, choose it from the list and move to the section [Configure Application](#configure-application)

-If you haven't created a SAML application, click **Add App** button to create a new application.
+If you haven't created a SAML application, click the **Add App** button to create a new application.

 ![img alt](/img/sso-providers/onelogin/1.png)